pnordahl/monorail/README.md

 }
 ```

 Our original file entry is still there, but another for the newly-created file has appeared.
-It has a `target` of `null` because it does not lie in the path of a target, and a `reason` that indicates it is being used due to a target depending on a path containing the file (`target_depend_effect`).
+It has a `project` of `null` because it does not lie in the path of a project, and a `reason` that indicates it is being used due to a project depending on a path containing the file (`project_depend_effect`).

-An entry of `group1/target2` has appeared in `group.target`, indicating that this target is now part of the set of targets that have changed.
-We didn't change any files in `target2` (indeed, none exist!), but did modify a path that `target2` depends on.
+An entry of `group1/project2` has appeared in `group.project`, indicating that this project is now part of the set of projects that have changed.
+We didn't change any files in `project2` (indeed, none exist!), but did modify a path that `project2` depends on.

 Furthermore, an entry has appeared in `group.depend` for our library path.

 ### Links

-A `link` works similarly to a `depend`, but applies to all targets in a group without them opting-in.
-To demonstrate, we will create a third target and a contrived `Lockfile` to link all targets to:
+A `link` works similarly to a `depend`, but applies to all projects in a group without them opting-in.
+To demonstrate, we will create a third project and a contrived `Lockfile` to link all projects to:

-	mkdir group1/target3
+	mkdir group1/project3
 	touch group1/Lockfile

-Execute the following to adjust the `[[group]]` section of `Monorail.toml` to specify this new target, as well as a group `link`:
+Execute the following to adjust the `[[group]]` section of `Monorail.toml` to specify this new project, as well as a group `link`:

 ```sh
 cat <<EOF > Monorail.toml